(click image for source)

 Tip: To find places with smaller key money (i.e. 1 months rent), try searching Itaewon (이태원), the foreigner district of Seoul.
 Generally, the monthly rent will be higher, but you won’t have to front millions and millions of your hard earned won!

 Villas are residential buildings that exist all around Korea.
 Most of these are around two to five stories high, typically without elevators.
 These buildings are located in residential areas and are typically older buildings.
 Villa apartments in Seoul are usually characterized by bathrooms without separate shower stalls and furnished and unfurnished rooms (you may or may not have to get your own refrigerator, washing machine, gas burner, drawers, desks, etc.).
 These are also usually cheaper than the other options on this list.

-Check out your homie Keith‘s villa apartment in Hongdae, Seoul!
+Check out Keith‘s villa apartment in Hongdae, Seoul.

 (note: loft and included furniture is not always common)